dchest/tweetnacl-js/README.md

 #### nacl.box(message, nonce, theirPublicKey, mySecretKey)

-Encrypt and authenticates message using peer's public key, our secret key, and the given nonce, which must be unique for each distinct message for a key pair.
+Encrypts and authenticates message using peer's public key, our secret key, and the given nonce, which must be unique for each distinct message for a key pair.

 Returns an encrypted and authenticated message, which is